 Are you planning to take a high school equivalency test in math soon?
 If so, you may want to start thinking about calculators.
 Each test has specific rules for calculator use.
-The GED and TASC tests both use the TI-30XS scientific calculator.
+The GED tests uses the TI-30XS scientific calculator.
 The HiSET exam uses a simpler four-function calculator.
 An on-screen calculator will be provided for you for computerized testing, so you do not need to purchase your own.
 Find out which test is available in your state, then learn all about the calculator for your test.